-- Are you willing to commit to ending non-self-loving behaviors (this includes blaming yourself for the scapegoating abuse – there’s nothing you did to deserve being treated as less than human by your own family)?
+- Are you willing to commit to ending non-self-loving behaviors (this includes blaming yourself for the scapegoating abuse – there’s nothing you did to deserve being treated in a cruel manner or as less than human by your own family)?

 - If you suddenly learned you could not live with your family or receive help from them, what would you do and where would you go?
 Could you possibly move toward this NOW?

 - Who are your ‘safe’ people – those who you can speak to honestly and who believe your reports of family scapegoating abuse?

 - Are you willing to go to your ‘edge’ to improve your situation?
 For example, if you fear being cut out of an inheritance, is the abuse you are going through worth it?
 Perhaps you are paying too high a price for the money or assets that may come your way ‘some day’ by sacrificing your mental and emotional well-being.